Receivership: A guide for employees

 - outstanding wages and superannuation

-- outstanding leave of absence
+- outstanding leave of absence (such as annual leave and long service leave)

 - retrenchment pay.